 The legendary Chinese Zen master Linji (Rinzai) once declared, “Just learn to cut off successive nen, and this is worth more than ten years of pilgrimage.”
 Learn—in the zendo—to leave the direct experience as it is: just the sound, just the feeling, and yes, just the thought.
 A thought, too, is part of human experience, and it poses no problem if we can refrain from stitching successive thoughts onto it.

-His phrase that “he is without artifice” describes a quality that is often seen in people with long training, a kind of childlike quality.
-A lack of deviousness.
-Disingenuousness.
-And then a later master, Master [Shang Zao?] of the Stone Grotto spoke to his monks about the responses of both Zhaozhou and Tosu: “Haven’t you seen a little one when it’s just emerged from the womb?
-Has a baby ever said, “I know how to read the Scriptures?”
+His phrase that “he is without artifice” describes a kind of childlike simplicity that is often seen in people with long training.
+A lack of guile.
+A later master, Master Shantao of the Stone Grotto, spoke to his monks about the responses of both Zhaozhou and Touzi: “Haven’t you seen a little one when it’s just emerged from the womb?
+Has a baby ever said, ‘I know how to read the Sutras?’
 At that time, he does not know the meaning of having the Buddha nature or not having the Buddha nature.
-As he grows up he learns all sorts of knowledge, then he comes forth saying, “I am able and I understand” without knowing that this is troubling over illusory dusts.
+As he grows up he learns all sorts of knowledge, then he comes forth saying, ‘I am able and I understand’ without knowing that this is troubling over illusory dusts.
 Among the 16 meditation practices, the baby’s practice is the best.
 When he’s babbling, he symbolizes the person practicing the path with his detachment from the discriminating mind that grasps and rejects.”

-“That grasps and rejects” cuts right to the heart of it, this habit of liking and disliking as we chant in Affirming Faith in Mind: “The Great Way is not difficult for those who do not pick and choose.
+“That grasps and rejects” cuts right to the heart of it, this habit of liking and disliking, which we’re warned about in Affirming Faith in Mind: “The Great Way is not difficult for those who do not pick and choose.
 When preferences are cast aside the Way stands clear and undisguised.”
 Newborn babies haven’t yet fallen into likes and dislikes.
-Yes, there are basic physical responses to warm and cold and hunger, but the baby doesn’t do this discriminatory thinking about what she wishes things could be like…why does it have to be this way… I would prefer that… I don’t like this…and so forth.
-This is the source of our misery.
+Yes, there are basic physical responses to warm and cold and hunger, but the baby doesn’t conceptualize about would or could or should—“why does it have to be this way… I would prefer that… I don’t like this…,” and so forth.
+These are the germs of human misery.
 We do this to ourselves habitually.
 We have been doing it for lifetimes.
 It keeps running on its own its own power because of all those seeds that we have planted.